Luchador/GUD/tools/geditor/docs/FACE_DECALS.md

 # Background face decals

-Select one or more background faces and set **Decal** to **On** or **Off** in Face Properties, below Backface culling.
+Select one or more background faces and set **Decal** to **On** or **Off** in the Advanced tab of Face Properties.
 Mixed means the selected faces have different settings; choosing On or Off applies to all of them.

 On uses the N64's coplanar decal depth mode, allowing a face to draw on its